Cellular $E_k$-algebras: Indecomposables and the bar construction

-of symmetric sequences in $\cat{Top}_*$.
-Then \eqref{eq:fnksigmacomparison} is induced by this map of symmetric sequences.
+As $i$ varies, these form a map of symmetric sequences in $\cat{Top}_*$, and the map \eqref{eq:fnksigmacomparison} is induced by this map of symmetric sequences.

-The map $\varphi_i$ is a homeomorphism onto its image, which consists of those points which may be represented by configurations of cubes in $I^n \times \bR^k$ which remain disjoint when projected to $I^n$.
-Scaling radially in the $\bR^k$-direction gives a deformation retraction of any compact subset of $\frac{F_{n,k}(i)}{\partial F_{n,k}(i)}$ into this subspace, so $\varphi_i$ is a weak homotopy equivalence.
-Furthermore, $\fS_i$ acts freely (away from the basepoint) on the domain and codomain of $\varphi_i$, so both symmetric sequences are cofibrant.
-It then follows from Lemma \ref{lem.symmetric-sequence-preserving} (ii) that \eqref{eq:fnksigmacomparison} is a weak equivalence whenever $X$ is cofibrant in $\sfC$. \end{proof}
+We will show that each $\varphi_i$ is a weak homotopy equivalence, and as $\fS_i$ acts freely (away from the basepoint) on the domain and codomain of $\varphi_i$ both symmetric sequences are cofibrant.
+It then follows from Lemma \ref{lem.symmetric-sequence-preserving} (ii) that \eqref{eq:fnksigmacomparison} is a weak equivalence whenever $X$ is cofibrant in $\sfC$.

+To see that $\varphi_i$ is a weak homotopy equivalence, first observe that this map is a homeomorphism onto its image, which is the subspace $S$ of those points which may be represented by configurations of cubes in $I^n \times \bR^k$ which have edge length 1 in each of the $\bR^k$-directions and which remain disjoint when projected to $I^n$.
+(The map $e$ consists of $i$ embeddings of a cube, and here we identify each of these with its image for the sake of simplicity.)
+Let $S'$ be the larger subspace where we omit the ``edge length 1'' condition: it consists of those points which may be represented by configurations of cubes in $I^n \times \bR^k$ which remain disjoint when projected to $I^n$.
+We will show that the inclusions $S \hookrightarrow S' \hookrightarrow \frac{F_{n,k}(i)}{\partial F_{n,k}(i)}$ are weak homotopy equivalences.